Jango73/CuteGit/README.md

 * Refresh view
 * Modify a commit message
 * Begin rebase on a commit, continue and abort rebase
+* Reset on a commit
+* Save and pop stash (no selectable stash yet)
+* Branch from a commit
+* Tag a commit
+* View diff between any two commits

 ## Classes